SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 there are more than 10 functioning elecdrones in an area, their overriding command is to "swarm” -- find all organic mobile

-“distract."
+"distract."
 In this mode, one elecdrone (the least damaged

 return to the"queen”to upload findings andinformation.
 Ifnot,